iTwin/itwin-cli/docs/itwin101.md

 ### ✨ Wrapping Up

-The iTwin Platform CLI makes it easy to build, manage, and explore digital twins using the iTwin Platform.
+The iTwin CLI makes it easy to build, manage, and explore digital twins using the iTwin Platform.
 For anyone interested in geospatial technology and digital twin workflows, it opens a new path to work with infrastructure data at scale, integrate diverse data sources, and publish them to a geospatially rich, interactive viewer.

-Whether you’re just exploring or already building, the iTwin Platform CLI is your entry point into the next-generation platform for the infrastructure digital twin.
+Whether you’re just exploring or already building, the iTwin CLI is your entry point into the next-generation platform for the infrastructure digital twin.

 ---